sulu/sulu-docs/book/introduction/components.rst

 while the original file will be stored as well.
 All other document types remain in their original format.

 Webspaces
 ---------

 A Webspace is the place where the actual website structure and content will be created.
-Within a Webspace one single content-structure can be created but by using e.g. multiple languages and sub-domains an unlimited number of websites that share the same structure can be created.
+Within a Webspace one single content-structure will be defined but by using e.g. multiple languages and sub-domains an unlimited number of websites that share the same structure may be availaible.
 Furthermore an unlimited number of webspaces can be managed in one Sulu installation.

 Confused?
 Maybe this example helps: